-The first part of the track is the ascent to the Port de Caldes.
-There are some big rocks in the middle of the way, so using the hands is sometimes needed.
-The landscape is similar to the day before.
-High peaks covered in snow that contrast with the green of the grass and the blue of the lakes.
+The first part of the track was the ascent to the Port de Caldes.
+There were some big rocks in the middle of the way, so using the hands was sometimes needed.
+The landscape was similar to the day before.
+High peaks covered in snow that contrasted with the green of the grass and the blue of the lakes.

 Restanca to Ventosa i Clavell, 5.75 km hike, 486 m +, 289 m –

-At some point, there’s a sign indicating the Restanca hut is in the right direction and the Ventosa hut in the left one.
+At some point, there was a sign indicating that the Restanca hut was in the right direction and the Ventosa hut in the left one.
 Here you have two options:

 - If you want to shorten this stage, you can skip the Restanca hut and go directly to Ventosa i Clavell

 Ventosa i Clavell was the hut we loved the most.
 It was renovated in 2017, adding hot showers and more services to improve users’ comfort.
 It has a lake nearby, ideal for chilling during the afternoon if you get to the hut early.
 The dinner was also superb; we got a massive portion of bolognese pasta, sausages with salad and fries, and fruit as dessert.

 Ventosa i Clavell to Estany Llong, 8.78 km hike, 682 m +, 910 m –

 After a delicious dinner and a good night’s sleep, we were treated to an excellent breakfast.
 It included typical Catalan cured meats, cheese, bread with tomato spread, coffee, tea, jam and toasts.